ironbar/hungry_geese/reports/04_Modeling.md

 | 07_smaller_encoder_tanh2  | 1347.0 | 1417.0 |
 | 08_smaller_encoder_tanh3  | 1325.0 | 1368.0 |

+#### Epsilon risk_averse_goose to the limit

+I'm going to lower the epsilon, and grow the number of matches as much as possible.
+Then I will see if I can get a significative better result than the current one.

+It seems likely that the lower the epsilon the more the games we need to correctly explore.

 #### Summary

 We have experimented with architecture, reward and number of matches without sucess.
 Let's try